imindMan/arch-config/README.md

 <h2 id="inspiration">Inspiration</h2>

-This setup is inspired by a lot of cool setups in r/unixporn and other linux rice complication videos on Youtube.
+This setup is inspired by a lot of cool setups in r/unixporn and other linux rice compilation videos on Youtube.

 Qtile theme settings: inspired by The Linux Cast and DistroTube.